Supervision of trust service providers established in the

 that clients meet the requirements in Annex II of the E-Commerce Act 2000.

-The Department lists those Certification Service Providers issuing qualified
+The Department lists those Trust Service Providers issuing qualified

-All certification service providers established in the state who issue
+All trust service providers established in the State who issue

 qualified certificates to the public are reminded that they should notify the

 Minister and provide evidence of fulfilling the requirements of in accordance with the Regulation and law in order to remain on the